What happens when insulin production ceases?

 It can occur at any age, but usually develops before the age of 40, often during teenage years.

 Did you know?
-Someone who has type 1 diabetes will need to take insulin injections for life and in order to reduce their risk of developing complications, must ensure that their blood glucose levels are as good as possible by balancing their insulin doses, diet and activity, as well as carrying out regular blood testing.
+Someone who has type 1 diabetes will need to take insulin injections for life and in order to reduce their risk of developing complications*, must ensure that their blood glucose levels are as good as possible by balancing their insulin doses, diet and activity, as well as carrying out regular blood testing. *Complications is an overarching term used to summarise the wide reaching damaging effects of persistently high blood glucose levels, over a period of several months to several years, across the body’

 In the next section, you will be introduced to our patient Carlos who is one of our two case studies on this course and is an example of someone diagnosed with type 1 diabetes.